 "Indiana's A-F model holds schools and corporations to a higher standard and provides a more accurate picture of their performance by incorporating student academic growth and graduation rates, as well as college and career readiness, as measures of success."

 We are a 4-STAR SCHOOL

-Bishop Chatard High School has been named a 4-Star School of Indiana for the 2013/2014 school year, the second year in a row!
-In order to achieve this designation, a school must be in the top 25th percentile of schools in two ISTEP-based categories.
-Additionally, a qualifying school must have earned an 'A' in the state's accountability system and be accredited by the Indiana Department of Education.
-281 schools received this designation for 2013/14.
+Bishop Chatard High School has been named a 4-Star School of Indiana for the 2015/2016 school year, the fourth year in a row!
+In order to achieve this designation, the school must have received an 'A' rating for '15/'16 and both the 2018 Cohort Combined ECA Pass Percentage and the Percent Passing Both ECA must be in the top 25th Percentile.
+284 schools received this designation for the 2015/16 school year.

 View the list of schools

-Bishop Chatard is accredited by the State of Indiana and the North Central Association of Schools and committed to the education of the whole person.
+Bishop Chatard is accredited by AdvancEd, a national accrediting agency, and committed to the education of the whole person.
 While emphasis is placed on academics, students deepen their faith through retreats, liturgical celebrations, and service projects.
 They strive to develop their talents and interests through a broad spectrum of extracurricular activities.

 Browse the links on the right or left to learn more about us.
 You'll see why Bishop Chatard students can answer:

 Are you proud to be a Trojan?
 "Yes, we are".